PMCC-BioinformaticsCore/janis/docs/pipelines/wgssomaticgatkvariantsonly.rst

 WGS Somatic (GATK only) [VARIANTS only]
 ====================================================================

-*A somatic tumor-normal variant-calling WGS pipeline using only GATK Mutect2 · 3 contributors · 1 version*
+``WGSSomaticGATKVariantsOnly`` · *A somatic tumor-normal variant-calling WGS pipeline using only GATK Mutect2 · 3 contributors · 1 version*

 This is a genomics pipeline to align sequencing data (Fastq pairs) into BAMs: